Pound Ridge, New York: 19th century

 Pound Ridge was officially incorporated in 1788.
 In 1782, the population was 707 which increased to 1,062 by 1790 and 1,256 by 1800.
 One slave is listed as a resident in the 1800 and 1820 federal censuses.
 In 1830, the population was 1,437.
-The population remained between 1,400 and 1,500 through the census of 1860 after which the census indicates population decline.
+The population remained between 1,400 and 1,500 through the census of 1860, after which the census indicates population decline.
 During this period Pound Ridge was an agricultural community in which families raised a variety of crops for their own consumption.
 Commercial beef and dairy farming were also practiced.
 The town was a center for shoemaking with almost 150 families listed as shoemakers.
-Shoe parts were acquired from factories in Long Ridge and New Canaan.
+Shoe parts were acquired from Connecticut factories in Long Ridge and New Canaan.
 Residents would then stitch, fit and attach the parts and return the completed shoes to the factories.
 This activity was greatest in the winter during which farmers had the time to pursue secondary occupations.
 This cottage industry declined as the shoemaking industry began to employ full-time workers around mid-century.
 As a result, a number of local shoemakers moved out of town to become factory workers.
-Pound Ridge became a center of basketmaking with 80 families employed in the trade at its peak.
+Pound Ridge became a center of basketmaking, with 80 families employed in the trade at its peak.
 Basketmaking was concentrated in the present-day hamlet of Scotts Corners which was known as Basket Town.
 Baskets were used for a variety of purposes but were particularly important for the oyster industry along the Long Island Sound.
 This local industry reached its height in the 1860s, with basket prices falling thereafter.
 The decline of basketmaking in Pound Ridge was caused by a combination of competition from foreign and machine-made products as well as the collapse of the oyster industry in the Sound due to environmental pollution.